 However, if you do not have workers’ compensation, you will probably have to file a regular personal injury claim against your employer.
 Regardless of your circumstances, the team at Ruane Attorneys is here to advise you on your legal options.
-Contact a Connecticut workers’ compensation lawyer at our firm today to learn more.
+Contact our firm’s Connecticut workers’ compensation lawyers today to learn more.

 Requirements for Workers’ Compensation

 In order to receive workers’ compensation, you must be injured on the job or become sick due to work.
 You must immediately inform your employer and have a medical examination done by an approved medical provider.
 You must then file a claim for workers’ compensation.
 If your employer agrees that your injury or illness is the result of your job, they will pay your claim.
 If the employer refuses to accept the claim, you can file an appeal with the state agency.
 They will decide if you will receive compensation or not.